FatsackFails/fatsackfails/src/site/posts/cypher-homebrew-02.md

 seo_desc: >-
   Homebrew rules to bring Fallout to Monte Cook Games' Cypher System.
 These character options for player characters to be able to play as Ghouls, Super Mutants, Robots, and Dogs were used in the Fallout: Cypher Lonestar and the Trinity campaign.
 ---
+These options change the game in significant ways, and utilize [the alternate radiation, addiction and chem tolerance rules](/blog/fallout-cypher-rules/) I've shared previously.
+Dogs as playable characters were partly inspired by [Vurt: The Tabletop Roleplaying Game](http://www.ravendeskgames.com/vurt-the-tabletop-roleplaying-game), a fantastic Cyberpunk setting for the Cypher System. {.font-mono}

 <a name="toc" class="mb-0"></a>
 [[toc]]